frederic-perez/Medical-Imaging-software/README.md

 - [SlicerRT](https://slicerrt.github.io/) - Open-source radiation therapy research toolkit for 3D Slicer
 - [V3D](https://v3d1.software.informer.com/) - A 3D/4D/5D Image Visualization & Analysis System for Bioimages & Surface Objects
 - [vmtk](http://www.vmtk.org/) (⚠ not https), the Vascular Modeling Toolkit, “is a collection of libraries and tools for 3D reconstruction, geometric analysis, mesh generation and surface data analysis for image-based modeling of blood vessels.”
-- [VolView](https://www.kitware.com/volview/) “is an open source, intuitive, interactive system for volume visualization that allows researchers to quickly explore and analyze complex 3D medical or scientific data on Windows, Mac and Linux computers.
+- [VolView](https://www.kitware.com/volview/) “is an open source radiological viewer developed for clinical professionals.
+With VolView, you can have a deeper visual understanding of your data through interactive, cinematic volume rendering and easily visualize your DICOM data in 3D.
+Since VolView runs in your browser, you don’t need to install software and your data stays securely on your machine.”
 - [VTK](https://vtk.org/) - The Visualization Toolkit “is open source software for manipulating and displaying scientific data.
 It comes with state-of-the-art tools for 3D rendering, a suite of widgets for 3D interaction, and extensive 2D plotting capability.”

 Great sites to look for software: